Kevin Rich

 updated today

-Most media servers make you bend your library to fit them — rename files to a scheme, maintain a database by hand, or hand your collection to an online service to scrape.
-Holodex takes the opposite stance: the metadata already embedded in your video files — titles, cast, genres, dates, written into the container’s iTunes atoms or Matroska tags — is the catalog.
-Point it at a folder, and it indexes everything with no naming conventions, no internet connection, and no telemetry.
+Most media servers make you bend your library to fit them.
+You rename files to a scheme, maintain a database by hand, or hand your collection to an online service to scrape.
+Holodex takes the opposite stance.
+The metadata already embedded in your video files is the catalog: titles, cast, genres, and dates written into the container’s iTunes atoms or Matroska tags.
+Point it at a folder and it indexes everything with no naming conventions, no internet connection, and no telemetry.

 Media is a long-running hobby of mine and my university minor, and I’ve built versions of this project for years.
-This time I paired with Claude Code and reached a working MVP in a few days — work that has taken me a few weeks in past attempts.
+This time I paired with Claude Code and reached a working MVP in a few days.
+Previous attempts took weeks.
 I deliberately chose Go because I’d never used it before; in practice my approach left me little need to drop into the Go code by hand.

 A personal book-tracking app for managing reading lists and discovering new books.
 Built with React, Hono, and DynamoDB on AWS.